 8. Help Older People

 Start conversations with grandparents about online safety.
-Older people are frequently targeted by online fraud, with reports indicating that scams targeting individuals aged 60 and older caused over $3.4 billion in losses in 2023 according to the FBI.
-It can be incredibly embarrassing to ask for help, but you should break the stigma and encourage our older generations to ask for help.
-If they encounter suspicious emails or phone calls or get wrapped up in financial offers or romance scams that sound too good to be true - and steer them towards resources to recognise and report scams.
+Older people are frequently targeted by online fraud.
+Scams targeting individuals aged 60 and older caused over $3.4 billion in losses in 2023 according to the FBI.
+It can be incredibly embarrassing to ask for help, but you should break the stigma and encourage our older generations to reach out if something is not quite right.
+If they encounter suspicious emails or phone calls or get wrapped up in financial offers or romance scams that sound too good to be true, steer them towards resources to recognise and report scams.

 9. Social Media Scams

 Social media platforms like Facebook, Instagram, and LinkedIn are common targets for scammers – it’s fairly easy for any dishonest person to create fake profiles, send spam messages, or post malicious links.
-To avoid these scams, be cautious of friend requests from strangers, avoid clicking on suspicious links, and report any suspicious activity.
-Even if you receive a message from someone you know asking to click on something, for personal information or money, check through another method (such as phone call or in person chat) – hackers can take over or impersonate legitimate accounts.
+To avoid these scams, be cautious of friend requests from strangers, avoid clicking on suspicious links, and report any unusual or suspect activity.
+Remember that hackers can also take over or impersonate legitimate accounts, so be wary even if you receive a message from someone you know.
+If a contact sends a message asking you to click on something, for personal information or to send money, check through another method (such as phone call or in person chat) before you act.

 10. Back Up Devices and Data

 Some data is irreplaceable if lost.
-Regularly back up your devices and data, including photos and other sentimental data, to ensure you don’t lose them forever if your phone is lost or stolen.
+Regularly back up your devices and data, including photos and other sentimental items, to ensure you don’t lose them forever if your phone is lost or stolen.
 Use cloud services like Google Photos or One Drive, or even external hard drives to create backups.
-Set up automatic backups for your smartphone to a cloud service so that your data is always up-to-date and secure.
-This will help you recover your cherished memories in case of device loss or theft.
+Set up automatic backups for your smartphone so that your data is always up-to-date and secure.
+This will help you recover your cherished memories should the worst happen.

 Stay vigilant, educate your loved ones, and take proactive steps to ensure your online safety.
 For more tips, visit the National Cyber Security Centre's Cyber Smart Week website.